Firstly, what is a ‘Bare’ Trust?

 The Acknowledgement of Trust merely sets out the facts that took place in the past.
-As an example you may say:
+As an example, you may say:

-There is a real risk that the:
+However, there is a real risk that the:

 You need to prove that this Acknowledgement of Trust changes nothing.
 You were always the trustee of the asset for the beneficiary.
 You need evidence it has always been the case.